mayel/docs.coopcloud.tech/docs/faq.md

 #### 👍

-- 👍 Lovely web interface for application, domain & user management.
+- 👍 Lovely web interface for app, domain & user management.
-- 👍 Bigger library of applications.
+- 👍 Bigger library of apps.
 - 👍 Awesome backup / deploy / restore continuous integration testing.
-- 👍 Supports hosting applications in subdirectories as well as subdomains.
+- 👍 Supports hosting apps in subdirectories as well as subdomains.
 - 👍 Doesn't require a public-facing IP.
 - 👍 Supports system-wide mutualisation of resources for apps (e.g. sharing databases by default)

 #### 👎

 - 👎 Upstream libre software communities aren't involved in packaging.
-- 👎 Uninstalling applications leaves growing cruft.
+- 👎 Uninstalling apps leaves growing cruft.
 - 👎 Limited to vertical scaling.
 - 👎 Not intended for use by hosting providers.